 APCO uses the resources of APCO’s Local Advisors and of all of the Public Safety Communications Council coordinators (PSCC), including AASHTO, FCCA, and IMSA, to assist in the process of interference and compliance review.

-APCO processes these complaints pursuant to a Memo of Understanding (MOU) with the FCC’s Compliance and Information Bureau (CIB), in conjunction with the FCC Wireless Telecommunications Bureau, aimed at improving the Commission’s compliance and enforcement processes involving public safety radio services.
+APCO processes these complaints pursuant to a Memo of Understanding (MOU) with the FCC’s Enforcement Bureau (EB), in conjunction with the FCC Wireless Telecommunications Bureau, aimed at improving the Commission’s compliance and enforcement processes involving public safety radio services.

 How Does It Work?

 The Commission’s Frequency Advisory Committees (FAC) work with the EB to protect the technical and regulatory integrity of radio communications.
 Under the MOU, APCO follows an FCC technical and administrative standard to collect all information relevant to a compliance or interference matter.
 APCO researches and verifies the substance of a complaint and will only refer a matter to the Commission when the interference problem cannot be resolved.